azm-gh/BankingAccount/README.md

-C++ Unit Testing with Google Test Tutorial
+C++ Unit Testing with Google Test

-In this tutorial, we take a look at how to perform using testing in C++ using the Google Test framework and ReSharper C++ as the test runner.
+In this intro, we take a look at how to perform using testing in C++ using the Google Test framework and ReSharper C++ as the test runner.